 Whether you are looking for a lazy pub or a wild night out, a wander down Bar Street will have you sorted in no time.

-If you'd like to book self catering villas, please see our extenive range of luxury rentals by clicking the large button below.
+If you'd like to book from our selection of Paphos holiday homes, please see our extenive range of luxury rentals and Paphos villas by clicking here.